STBrinkmann/GVI/README.md

 ### Viewshed

-The `viewshed` function computes the viewshed of a single point on a Digital Surface Model (DSM) raster.
-A buffer is applied on the observer position, and for every point on the perimeter a Line of Sight (LoS) is being calculated.
-Visibility along every point on the LoS is computed using a C++ implementation of Bresenham’s line algorithm \[[Bresenham 1965](https://doi.org/10.1147/sj.41.0025), [Bresenham 1977](https://doi.org/10.1145/359423.359432)\] and simple geometry.
+The `viewshed` function computes a binary viewshed of a single point on a Digital Surface Model (DSM) raster.
+A radial buffer is applied on the observer position, and visibility is beeing calculated usig a C++ implementation of Bresenham’s line algorithm \[[Bresenham 1965](https://doi.org/10.1147/sj.41.0025), [Bresenham 1977](https://doi.org/10.1145/359423.359432)\] and simple geometry.
 The result of the `viewshed` function is a radial raster where 0 =